Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_list.md

     ```
 ## Sort Lists
 ### Sort List Alphanumerically
-List objects have a **sort()** method that will sort the list alphanumerically, ascending, by default:
+List objects have a **sort()** method that will sort the list alphanumerically, ascending, by default.

 **Code Example**
     ```jac linenums="1"